JavaScript Data Types

 Please note that we can only implement this with backticks in JavaScript.
 Other quotes (single and double) do not have this embedding functionality!
 We should make every effort to understand backticks and template literals.

-What two values does the Boolean logical type have?
+What are the two possible values of the Boolean data type?

 View Answer: